PhilChodrow/UCLA-website/feedback.md

 *I just want to say that both the TA and professor did an amazing job with approaching the students and making them feel comfortable in our learning environment.
 It made a difficult and complex class a lot less stressful.* <br> - PIC16A, Winter '21

+*His instruction and the way he has set up the class clearly demonstrates his dedication to teaching.
+He genuinely cares about his students and is not only very approachable but also he has given me encouragement and inspired me in my learning...To me, he represents the gold standard of what a professor should strive to be.* <br> - PIC16B, Fall '21

 ## Learning Communities

 *When I first learned that we had to work in small groups twice a week I was a little upset...I was prepared for the worst.
 But I have to say the discussions were some of my favorite parts of the week...I couldn't have asked for a better group.
 I am so grateful for these friendships I have made.* <br> - PIC16A, Winter '21